danbeckettwh/espocrm-from-address-fixer/README.md

 ```

 After saving the change, go back to your `chrome://extensions` page and click the "reload" icon on the extension card to apply the new permissions.

+## License

+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

+You are free to use, share, and adapt this software for any purpose, including for commercial use.
+If you modify and distribute this software, you must do so under the same "ShareAlike" license to ensure that the project and its derivatives remain free and open.